Eurozone gets deal to pave way for end to Greece’s bailout

 French Finance Minister Bruno Le Maire said going into the meeting that “we have to recognize that Greece has really made the job — they have fulfilled their commitments.”

-Yet despite those good vibes the deal to keep Greece’s debt manageable long remained elusive on Thusrday.
+Yet despite those good vibes the deal to keep Greece’s debt manageable long remained elusive on Thursday.

+“It took a bit longer than we expected, but ended in a very good way,” Greek Finance Minister Euclid Tsakalotos said.
+“I think it is the end of the Greek crisis ... a historic moment.”

 Greece had already gotten some 275 billion euros in financial support from its international creditors over the past eight years.
 Over those years, Greece twice got perilously close to being kicked out of the eurogroup, EU Commissioner Pierre Moscovici said.